“The ultimate authority must always rest with the individual’s own reason and critical analysis.”

 – Dalai Lama

-Many of the biggest insights I’ve had working with organizations has come from data analysis, whether it was understanding that customers who received service from an associate at a retailer spent almost 50% as much as those that didn’t, discovering millions of potential savings for an insurance company which was being overcharged by vendors, or determining that the aerodynamics of a redesigned big rig truck would save a driver over $2,000 a year in fuel.
+Many of the biggest insights I’ve had working with organizations have come from data analysis, whether it was understanding that customers who received service from an associate at a retailer spent almost 50% as much as those that didn’t, discovering millions of potential savings for an insurance company which was being overcharged by vendors, or determining that the aerodynamics of a redesigned big rig truck would save a driver over $2,000 a year in fuel.

-Data analysis is the tool to objectively understand the health issues of and potential remedies for an organization.
+Data analysis is the tool to objectively understand health issues and potential remedies for an organization.
 Strategic leaders use data analysis to unearth insights that aren’t obvious just through observation.
 So let’s go over the various types and best practices of data analysis.

 What is Data Analysis?